RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 #  - markdown_inline_mermaid
 ```

-Note that `techdocs-core` plugin is automatically added to Roadie techdocs build and can be omitted from the plugins list if wanted.
+Note that `techdocs-core` plugin is automatically added to Roadie tech docs build and can be omitted from the plugins list if wanted.

 ### Step 2: Add markdown documentation